emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/minting-nfts.md

 ### Deploying the contract {#deploying-the-contract}

-This smart contract will be deployed to your Axion account.
-Because Axion allows the ability to upgrade contracts on the same account, initialization functions must be cleared.
+This smart contract will be deployed to your Fermi account.
+Because Fermi allows the ability to upgrade contracts on the same account, initialization functions must be cleared.

-> **Note:** If you'd like to run this example on a Axion account that has had prior contracts deployed, please use the `near-cli` command `near delete` and then recreate it in Wallet.
-To create (or recreate) an account, please follow the directions in [Test Wallet](https://wallet.testnet.near.org) or ([Axion Wallet](https://wallet.near.org/) if we're using `mainnet`).
+> **Note:** If you'd like to run this example on a Fermi account that has had prior contracts deployed, please use the `near-cli` command `near delete` and then recreate it in Wallet.
+To create (or recreate) an account, please follow the directions in [Test Wallet](https://wallet.testnet.near.org) or ([Fermi Wallet](https://wallet.near.org/) if we're using `mainnet`).

 Log in to your newly created account with `near-cli` by running the following command in your terminal.